AztecProtocol/l1-contracts/README.md

 This is related to [this Foundry issue](https://github.com/foundry-rs/foundry/issues/10074).

-This means that we don't report gas for blob validation (currently 50k gas per blob, and we use 3 blobs per propose in production).
+This means that we don't report gas for blob validation (currently 50k gas per blob, and we use 3 blobs per proposal in production).

 If you want to run gas reports directly with `forge`, you must use the environment variable `FORGE_GAS_REPORT=true` instead of the `--gas-report` flag.
 The `./bootstrap.sh gas_report` command does this for you automatically.